polyseam/cndi/docs/cloud-setup-guide/azure/azure-setup.md

 ## Conclusion
 In the end you should have all the credentials for a cluster deployment on azure

-- ARM_CLIENT_SECRET form Secret Value
+- ARM_CLIENT_SECRET from Secret Value
 ![Certificates-secrets](/docs/cloud-setup-guide/azure/img/certificates-secrets.png)

 - ARM_TENANT_ID & ARM_CLIENT_ID from App Overview